chetana-vyas/Linear_Regression/Final_Submission/Project_Final_submission.md

 ### Purpose:

+We will always have super high budget movies that are box office bombs!

+Low Budget Films that became Blockbuster hits!

-Build linear regression model to predict the movie revenue using the [boxofficemojo movie dataset](https://www.boxofficemojo.com/) and understand the driving parameters
+Build linear regression model to predict the movie revenue using the [boxofficemojo movie dataset](https://www.boxofficemojo.com/) and help the Movie Producers to understand the target movies to invest in.

 ### Target Clients:
 Movie producers, directors, investors would be heavily benefitted by this revenue prediction model